 2.1.
-Minimum Grade Point Average (GPA) Requirement for Continuation
+Minimum Grade Point Average (GPA) and Minimum Grade Requirements

 In order to remain in good standing in either the MA or PhD program, students must maintain a 2.75 cumulative GPA for all graduate coursework and attain at least a 3.00 GPA in political science graduate coursework in each semester for which they are enrolled.
-Students who do not attain at least a 3.00 GPA in political science coursework in a given semester will be placed on probation.
-Students on probation who fail to attain at least a 3.00 GPA in their next nine hours of political science coursework or have a cumulative GPA in political science coursework below 3.00 after their next nine hours of coursework will be dismissed from the program.
+Students who do not attain at least a 3.00 GPA in political science coursework in a given semester will be placed on academic probation.
+Students on probation who fail to attain at least a 3.00 GPA in their next nine hours of political science coursework or have a cumulative GPA in political science coursework will be dismissed from the program.
 Under no circumstances will a student be permitted to continue in the program if his or her cumulative GPA in all graduate coursework falls below 2.75 for two consecutive semesters.